-In September 2004, the Board adopted Leucadia Wastewater District's (LWD) Investment Policy (attached).
-The Policy, which was last amended in 2010, calls for an annual review by the Board of Directors.
+On September 8, 2010 the Board adopted Leucadia Wastewater District's (LWD) amended Investment Policy.
+The Policy calls for an annual review by the Board of Directors.

 The LWD Investment Policy establishes guidelines to ensure investments are in compliance with state and federal regulations.
 It also establishes the types of investment vehicles LWD can use, defined by the target rate of return on investments and the maximum percentages of investments in any one vehicle.
 Additionally, the Investment Policy requires that the Board of Directors delegate authority to manage the Investment Program.
 In the past, this authority has been delegated to the General Manager.